george-carlin/abroaders/README.md

 React.JS and JSX.
 In order to make this work, I had to hack together a weird setup that's a hybrid between Browserify/npm and the Rails asset pipeline.
 It's not the best system but it works for now.
-(More detailed Javascript notes are below.)
+(More detailed Javascript notes can be found in `app/assets/javascripts/README.md`.)
 If you have node and NPM installed on your machine, running `npm install` should be enough to make everything work for you for now.

 You'll also need imagemagick installed for the [paperclip](https://github.com/thoughtbot/paperclip) gem to work correctly.